-Hot on the heels of another active hurricane season that left millions without power, winter storms are already starting to hit the country and it’s not even officially winter.
-These early storms that bring a “wintry mix,” of snow, sleet and freezing rain can lead to power outages, property damage, dangerous road conditions and school closures.
+Pre-season storms such as this bring a “wintry mix,” of snow, sleet and freezing rain that can lead to power outages, property damage, dangerous road conditions and school closures.

 Stay safe by staying home and use these suggestions to keep your little ones entertained while snowed in!